ellemouton/goto/README.md

 // Open a commit of a stored alias (assumes the g2 alias is set)
 $ g2 lnd 74b9c9ce9

-// Open a coomit of an unstored repo
+// Open a commit of an unstored repo
 $ g2 lightninglabs lnd 74b9c9ce9

+// Open the PR that added a commit
+$ g2 pr lnd 74b9c9ce9

 // Just go to the repo main page
 $ g2 lnd